lehgtrung/face-search/README.md

 # face-search
-This is a demonstration of a real face search system
+This is a demonstration of a face search system

 Work flows:
 * Detect faces from the images